 The religious ceremonies were directed by the Luperci, meaning brothers of the wolf, who were priests of Faunus.
 The festivities began with Vestal Virgins offering cakes, called mola salsa, made from the first ears of last year’s grain harvest.
 Two naked young men, assisted by the Vestals, sacrificed a dog and one or two goats at the site.
 Goats were used because of the symbol of sexual vigor and Lupercus was also considered a god of shepherds.
 A dog was used because it was considered to be the flock’s main defender against the wolves.
 The blood from the victims was then smeared on the foreheads of the young men and wiped off with wool or goat’s hair dipped in milk.
 A sacrificial feast followed, after which the youths would then gird themselves with loincloths made from the goat’s skin.

 The goatskin hide was also used to fashion whips called "februa."
-The young men were then to begin laughing as they gallivanted around the hilly boundaries of the city—striking men and women with the februa who would line up along the way.
+The young men would then begin laughing as they gallivanted around the hilly boundaries of the city—striking men and women with the februa who would line up along the way.

-This act was believed to provide fertility, easy child birth and protection from curses or bad luck to anyone the februa touched.
+This lascivious act was believed to provide fertility, easy child birth, and protection from curses or bad luck to anyone the februa touched.
 It is said that some women would even bare their nakedness to the februa in hopes of obtaining better results.

 Ancient relief of a half naked young man holding a februa